The Lex Diamond Story

 The Lex Diamond Story is the third studio album by American rapper and Wu-Tang Clan member Raekwon.
-It was released on December 16, 2003, on his Ice H20 label through Universal Records.
-The album features contributions from Wu-Tang Clan members Ghostface Killah, Method Man, Masta Killa, Inspectah Deck, and Cappadonna, with production by several hip hop producers, including RZA, Emile and DJ Khalil.
+It was released on December 16, 2003, on his Ice Water Inc. label through Universal Records.
+The album features contributions from Wu-Tang Clan members Ghostface Killah, Method Man, Masta Killa, Inspectah Deck, and Cappadonna, with production by several hip-hop producers, including RZA, Emile and DJ Khalil.